A topic from the subject of Analytical Chemistry in Chemistry.

 • Spectrophotometer

-• Cuvettes
+• Cuvettes (matched pair)

 Procedure

-1. Calibrate the spectrophotometer
+2. Calibrate the spectrophotometer:

-4. Fill a cuvette with the unknown solution.
+1. Fill a cuvette with the unknown solution.

-5. Calculate the concentration of the unknown solution
+5. Calculate the concentration of the unknown solution:

 Significance

-Spectrophotometry is a powerful analytical technique that is used to determine the concentration of a substance in a solution.
-It is a simple and inexpensive technique that can be used for a wide variety of applications.
+Spectrophotometry is a powerful analytical technique used to determine the concentration of a substance in solution.
+It's a simple and inexpensive method applicable to various fields.
+This experiment demonstrates how to calibrate a spectrophotometer and use it to determine the concentration of an unknown solution, illustrating the principles and applications of spectrophotometry.

 Share on: